nikithapotluri/CAMPUS-SPACE/README.md

 ```
 + If you would like to customize the platform for specific college needs, you're welcome to modify the code.

-+ After finishing customization, you can run the application by:
++ After finishing customization, you can run the application by using the following command:
 ```
 npm install